 Lithium-ion deep-cycle batteries use lithium salt to store energy instead of sulfuric acid and lead plates.
 They are relatively new and are still the most expensive type of deep-cycle battery.
 However, their high upfront cost is often justified by their many advantages, especially in boating applications.

 You can drain lithium-ion deep-cycle marine batteries to 80% or more of their capacity without damaging them.
 Additionally, with the proper charge controller, they charge much faster than lead-acid batteries.
-This combination makes lithium-ion batteries much more efficient than their lead-acid counterparts.
+This combination makes lithium marine batteries much more efficient than their lead-acid counterparts.

 Lithium-ion batteries have an integrated battery management system (BMS) that monitors the battery’s health and eliminates the need for periodic maintenance.
 The BMS also optimizes charging and discharging across the battery’s cells and ensures the battery is always operating within its safe limits.
 These features result in the lifespan of a lithium battery being 2-5 times that of a lead-acid battery.